 - You’ll have enough room for kids and pets as well.
-Although a queen size mattress isn’t quite as large as California king, you should still comfortably be able to snuggle with your family.
+Although a queen-size mattress isn’t quite as large as a California king, you should still comfortably be able to snuggle with your family.

 Why a queen may not be right for you

-- Naturally, a queen size bed doesn’t offer as much room for couples and/or families as a California king size bed.
-You’ll have 12 inches less width in a queen size bed than you would in a California king.
+- Naturally, a queen-size bed doesn’t offer as much room for couples and/or families as a California king-size bed.
+You’ll have 12 inches less in width in a queen-size bed than you would in a California king.

-- If you have a very small bedroom, a queen size bed is still sizeable enough to cramp your space.
-You should only choose a queen size mattress if your bedroom is at minimum 10 feet by 10 feet.
+- If you have a very small bedroom, a queen-size bed is still sizable enough to cramp your space.
+You should only choose a queen-size mattress if your bedroom is at minimum, 10 feet by 10 feet.

 California king bed size